seedhartha/reone/README.md

 ## Legal Stance

 reone adheres to clean-room design principles.
-We do not condone the use of copyrighted materials - instead, we rely on publicly available information (e.g., file format specification released by BioWare) and our own observations of the game.
+We do not condone the use of decompilation - instead, we rely on publicly available information (e.g., file format specification released by BioWare) and our own observations of the game and its resources.

 We do not distribute copyrighted materials - instead, we require our users and developers to obtain a legal copy of the game.

-Lastly, reone is explicitly a non-commercial project: we seek to gain no profit from donation or otherwise.
+Lastly, reone is explicitly a non-commercial project: we seek to gain no profit through donations and other means.

 ## Contributing